thsmi/sieve/CONTRIBUTING.md

 * Include a debug log/trace with your issue.
 Just go to the extensions settings and enable debugging options in the Debug tab.
-Dumping Byte arrays is usually not neccessary.
+Dumping Byte arrays is usually not necessary.
 Keep in mind that the line starting with "AUTHENTICATE" contains your password.
 So scramble this line.

 * Mention very precisely what went wrong.
 "X is broken" is not a good bug